Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Methodology

+The input to each FNO branch is $\Theta(\mathbf{y})$, the Voronoi embedding of $y$.
+As will be detailed in Section \ref{subsec:voronoi}, the Voronoi layer $\Theta$ computes the embedding at every spatial coordinate $x$ using nearest-neighbor interpolation on sparse sensor values.
+Therefore, $v = \Theta(\mathbf{y})$ is a function of $x$ and a Fourier Neural Operator can be naturally applied on $v$ to model the fluid flow over space.
+Each Fourier layer in Fig. \ref{fig:2} is now delineated as:

-where $\kappa$ is the the kernel function while $\mathcal{F}$ and $\mathcal{F}^{-1}$ are the Fourier transform and its inverse on the the spatial domain.
-By definition, for any function $f$ defined on the spatial domain $D$, the Fourier transform and its inverse are given as:
+where $\sigma$ is a nonlinear activation, $\mathcal{Q}$ is a linear transform, $\kappa$ is the kernel function, $\mathcal{F}$ and $\mathcal{F}^{-1}$ are the Fourier transform and its inverse.
+By definition, in the two-dimensional spatial domain $\Omega$, the Fourier transform and its inverse are given as:

-Considering that we are constrained to evaluating the value $\mathbf{u}(x)$ on a finite mesh.
-Equations \ref{eq:continous_fourier} can be discretized by two-dimensional Discrete Fourier Transform (DFT) and Inverse Discrete Fourier Transform (IDFT).
-Assume that the examined domain is discretized into a uniform grid, where $N_h$ and $N_w$ are the number of grid points in the vertical and horizontal dimensions, respectively.
-The two-dimensional DFT and its inverse IDFT for a function $f$ defined on this grid are given by:
+Considering that we are restricted to evaluating the value $\mathbf{\hat{u}}(t)$ on a finite mesh, Eq. \ref{eq:continous_fourier} and \ref{eq:inv_continous_fourier} can be discretized using the two-dimensional discrete Fourier transform (DFT) and the inverse discrete Fourier transform (IDFT).
+Assume that the spatial domain $\Omega$ is discretized into a uniform grid, with $N_1$ and $N_2$ denoting the number of grid points along two axes.
+The two-dimensional DFT and IDFT are given by: